Do I need to zero my rifle in meters or yards?

 In short, zero at whatever range you have available.
 Then stop thinking too much about it and go hunting.

 If your local range is 100 meters – all good – if it’s 100 yards – also all good.
-The difference between the two on a practical level is going to be so small it’s going to get lost in the act of shooting in the field, while lying over a rock and tree, breathing heavy and trying to deal with buck fever.
-If you can only get 90m, or 83.7m out the back of the farm before you head away, then that is also all good.
+The difference between the two on a practical level will be so slight that it will get lost in shooting in the field while lying over a rock and tree, breathing heavily, and trying to deal with buck fever.
+If you can only get 90m, or 83.7m, out the back of the farm before you head away, that is also all good.

-The difference between a 100m and 100y zero, in terms of ‘MOA’ – which most hunting scopes come in – is going to be under one click.
+The difference between a 100m and 100y zero, in terms of ‘MOA’—which most hunting scopes come in—is going to be under one click.
 That (roughly, with rounding) equates to less than a 1/4 inch change.
 How big is the target you are shooting again?
-While I encourage everyone to understand what is going on here, I also encourage everyone to also understand that we shouldn’t get lost in the minutia of detail.
-It’s mental masterbation.
+While I encourage everyone to understand what is going on here, I also encourage everyone to understand that we shouldn’t get lost in the minutia of detail.
+It’s mental masturbation.

 If you plan on shooting (generally) 100 meters (or yards) and under – i.e. bush hunting then you are overthinking this.
 However.
-Make sure your rifle is zeroed properly.
+Make sure your rifle is zeroed correctly.
 It sometimes scares me how far out (I am talking meters) that some guns are.
-You get away with this at a 30m bush hunting setting – though – it think it might also account for some of the close-up gut shots people still seem to make.
-You need to know and be confident in your knowledge, of where the rifle is shooting.
+You get away with this at a 30m bush hunting setting – though – I think it might also account for some of the close-up gut shots people still seem to make.
+You need to know and be confident about where the rifle is shooting.

 I want to shoot further.
 I want to dial.